IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 1. DSFS places a high-level qualifier directory name in the sysout path directory if the user application changes the working directory or uses a path name that specifies the high-level qualifier directory name in that path.
 The high-level qualifier directory name is the user ID of the requesting user or application.
 Once the high-level qualifier directory has been created, it cannot be removed.
 The user ID of the requesting user or application must match the name of a high-level qualifier directory name in order to be allowed access to it.
 The high-level qualifier directory names in the sysout path are not subject to the HLQ exclude list.
 2. DSFS populates high-level directories with the jobs on the JES spool that are owned by the user ID and are not being purged.
 The name of these job directories takes the form jobname.jesjobid, where jobname is the job name that is specified on the JCL job statement and jesjobid is the job ID that is assigned to the job by JES.
 The contents of the high-level directory are refreshed each time the directory is accessed.
 3. DSFS populates job directories with names that represent job output data sets.
 These names are also referred to as sysout files.
 Input and dummy data sets are ignored.
-· The naming convention for the sysout files that represent the system spool data sets is ddname.dskey, where the ddname and dskey values are both assigned by JES.
+Â· The naming convention for the sysout files that represent the system spool data sets is ddname.dskey, where the ddname and dskey values are both assigned by JES.
-· The naming convention for the regular sysout files is stepname.ddname.dskey, where stepname is the name from the JCL execution statement, ddname is the name from JCL data definition statements, and dskey is a data set key assigned to the JES spool data set by the primary JES.
+Â· The naming convention for the regular sysout files is stepname.ddname.dskey, where stepname is the name from the JCL execution statement, ddname is the name from JCL data definition statements, and dskey is a data set key assigned to the JES spool data set by the primary JES.
 By using JCL statements, JES can create duplicate spool data sets for use in JES output grouping.
 These duplicate spool data sets are considered by DSFS as one file and are represented by only one sysout file name.
 Job directory contents are refreshed each time the job directory is accessed.
 These sysout file names can be used with standard z/OS UNIX commands and tools to read the data in the spool data sets.
 Restriction: DSFS does not support creation parameters on high-level qualifier directories in the sysout path directory.
 The following graphic shows an example of the directory path and associated sysout files for a specified job.

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 53